vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 The `Model`

 * stores a `UserPref` object that represents the user’s preferences.
-* stores the address book data.
+* stores the word bank data.
-* exposes an unmodifiable `ObservableList<Person>` that can be 'observed'.
+* exposes an unmodifiable `ObservableList<Deck>` and `ObservableList<Entry>` that can be 'observed'.
 E.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * does not depend on any of the other three components.

 ### <a name="storage-component"></a>  3.6 Storage component